What is kratom?

 Kratom withdrawal usually starts within 12 hours after discontinuation of its use and hits its peak within 24-36 hours.
 The length of kratom withdrawal depends on length of usage and daily dose taken.
 Acute kratom withdrawals can last anywhere from 5 to 7 days, with a possible follow up period of psychological adjustment that can last up to several weeks.

-How is kratom withdrawal treated?
-How can Recovery Centers of America help?
+How is kratom withdrawal treated and how can Recovery Centers of America help?

 According to the National Institute on Drug Abuse kratom causes effects similar to opioids and may cause physical dependence, which means users may feel significant withdrawal symptoms when they stop taking kratom.
 Due to the similarity between kratom and classic opioids, kratom addiction can be handled with the same protocols.
 Recovery Centers of America treats opioid dependence with a range of treatments including medications and behavioral therapies.